+977-9841673696

 Acute Mountain Sickness

-Client’s Safety is on our Top Priority than any other agenda:
+Client’s Safety is our Top Priority over any other Agenda:

-The client’s safety is always on top of any other agenda while organizing any kind of adventure trip trekking and climbing in the Himalaya.
-Our entire trek guides are First Aid Eco trained, experience, who works permanently with us, and every year we train and update their skills.
+The client’s safety is always on top of any other agenda while organizing any kind of adventure trip, trekking, and climbing in the Himalaya.
+Our entire trek guides are First Aid Eco-trained, experienced, who works permanently with us, and every year we train and update their skills.

-They are very good at a deal with any problems that may occur on any trip to make sure all of our clients have the best and safe holidays in Nepal.
-You can have entire confidence with our expertise and knowledge.
-The client’s safety is always on top priority than any other agenda on the Nepal trip.
-We carry along with an all-inclusive First Aid Kit each and every climbing and trekking trip.
-HTTC plan adventure journeys with safety and comfort are not a negotiation.
-AMS can be life intimidating while climbing or trekking in the Himalayas.
+They are very good at dealing with any problems that may occur on any trip to make sure all of our clients have the best and safest holidays in Nepal.
+You can have complete confidence in our expertise and knowledge.
+The client’s safety is always the top priority over any other agenda on the Nepal trip.
+We carry along with an all-inclusive First Aid Kit on every climbing and trekking trip.
+HTTC plans adventure journeys with safety and comfort, which are not negotiable.
+AMS can be life-intimidating while climbing or trekking in the Himalayas.

 Acute Mountain Sickness

-Generally, it happens when our body fails to acclimatize the cause of decreasing of Oxygen on the higher elevation above 3000meters.
-Himalayan Trails have been designed the itineraries professionally to minimize the effects of altitude sickness.
+Generally, it happens when our body fails to acclimatize to the cause of decreasing of Oxygen on the higher elevations above 3000 meters.
+Himalayan Trails has been designed professionally to minimize the effects of altitude sickness.
 All of our guides are Wilderness First Aid Course trained and recognize any symptoms to act accordingly on the spot.
-And of course, always First Aid Kits carried on all our treks.
+And of course, always, First Aid Kits are carried on all our treks.
 However, we do recommend better to take advice from your travel doctor or take a health adviser in advance.

 • Allow enough time for acclimatization (above 3000meters)